Democrats accuse Big Oil execs of ‘obviously lying’ about climate change in historic hearing

 Still, the historic six-hour hearing comes as President Biden is set to fly to Scotland to attend a major international climate conference and negotiate bigger cuts in greenhouse gas emissions from China and other top polluters.
 His administration is also in the midst of trying to secure a deal to boost funding for alternative forms of energy by $555 billion as part of a signature $1.75 trillion bill.

-“This is a watershed moment in not only efforts to hold fossil fuel interests accountable for the decades of deception, but also more broadly in the in the climate battle itself,” said Geoffrey Supran, a research fellow at Harvard University who studies the history of climate politics.
+“This is a watershed moment in not only efforts to hold fossil fuel interests accountable for the decades of deception, but also more broadly in the climate battle itself,” said Geoffrey Supran, a research fellow at Harvard University who studies the history of climate politics.

-Appearing by video conference rather than in person, the oil executives acknowledged the burning of their products are causing the rise in global temperatures — a position many petroleum firms once refused to take.
+Appearing by video conference rather than in person, the oil executives acknowledged the burning of their products is contributing to the rise in global temperatures — a position many petroleum firms once refused to take.
 Yet the industry’s top brass denied its involvement in a campaign to deliberately mislead the public on climate change.

 “While our views on climate change have developed over time, any suggestion that Chevron is engaged in an effort to spread disinformation and mislead the public on these complex issues is simply wrong,” Chevron CEO Michael Wirth told lawmakers.